 The mission of the Master of Public Administration (MPA) program at The University of Alabama is to prepare students to lead and manage public service organizations.
 We strive to develop critical thinking skills enabling our graduates to formulate policies and approaches to management while ensuring the integrity of the public service.
-Our program emphasizes public service values while facilitating intellectual and professional development through learning experiences that integrates theory with practice.
+Our program emphasizes public service values while facilitating intellectual and professional development through learning experiences that integrate theory with practice.
 We provide an institutional culture that promotes diversity and advances governance while preparing students to reach standards of excellence in the public service.

 Why Pursue an MPA?